LOT Schools – General Information

 In order to receive 2 extra ECTS credits for your participation during a LOT school, a student can write a paper for a regular course.
 Papers can only be marked by a LOT affiliated teacher (that is, a teacher from one of the LOT institutes).
 Not all students are allowed to write a paper via LOT, and the requirements for the papers differ per university.
 Therefore, please direct questions regarding these papers to your local coordinator.

-If a student is allowed to write a paper via LOT, the student has to contact the LOT teacher during the LOT school to discuss the content and set-up of the paper.
+If a student is allowed to write a paper via LOT, the student has to contact the teacher of the course during the LOT school to discuss the content and set-up of the paper.
 The paper has a minimum length of 10 pages.
 For further requirements, ask your local RM coordinator.

 11. Cancellation policy